 In no particular order these are other items required :

 An absolute must for novice faceters and highly useful and informative for experienced faceters are two manuals by Tom Herbst, Amateur Gemstone Faceting volumes 1 and 2.
 These provide a comprehensive wealth of up to date faceting information.
 They are, today, the definitive guide.
-In order to keep costs to an absolute minimum they are printed to order (a very quick process) and are available from Amazon at a remarkable price of £17.49 each.
-October 2019.
+In order to keep costs to an absolute minimum they are printed to order (a very quick process) and are available from Amazon at a remarkable price of £21.37 for Volume 1 and £17.49 for Volume 2 July 2023.
 See Volume 1 here and Volume 2 here.

 Computer software.
 The long established GemCad and the associated Dataview Database of designs, and GemRay are indispensable tools that automate the otherwise very tedious process of scaling designs to suite materials of different refractive indices.
 GemCad also lets the imagination run free when creating new designs and permits the test cutting, on a computer, of old ones thereby avoiding the risk of wasting rough on designs that don't work.
 GemRay allows optimization of designs, with the optimization criteria readily transferable to GemCad, and provides renditions of designs in the materials of your choice.
 Both can be downloaded here.
 Recently (autumn 2018) a new program has been released that combines gem design with real-time renditions of the design in progress and which provides a ready means of optimizing finished designs.
 This is Gem Cut Studio.In June 2019 I downloaded the 30 day free trial but initial impressions were so favourable that within a week or so I purchased the program.
 I am still getting to grips with the design features but the optimisation aspects of the program are superb.